Mitromorpha pinguis

 Mitromorpha pinguis is a species of sea snail, a marine gastropod mollusk in the family Mitromorphidae.

 Description

 The length of the shell attains 8 mm, its diameter 4 mm.

+As is characteristic of the genus Mitromorpha, the shell is small and has an elongate-fusiform (spindle-like) shape.
+The shell is generally strongly sculptured with spiral cords and may also be crossed by longitudinal plicae (folds).
+The aperture is long and narrowly oval.
+The columella (the central pillar of the shell) is straight and typically bears a few small teeth or folds.

 Distribution

 This marine species occurs off Japan, New Caledonia and the Loyalty Islands.